-This is a story that stands at the confluence of an India at odds with itself, torn between hypocrisy and its opposite.'A diva'
+This is a story that stands at the confluence of an India at odds with itself, torn between hypocrisy and its opposite.

 When I meet Sherlyn Chopra in the suite of a hotel in the western city of Mumbai, she is in a black top, ripped jeans, and suede boots with pencil heels.
 A Louis Vuitton belt with an oversized buckle cinches her waist.

 I ask her how shooting for Playboy was different from other shoots she has done.
 "We would start at 10:30am after some Jack Daniels and vodka.
 Never have I done a shoot with such confidence and joy."